neilenns/mobiflight-docs/content/boards/_index.md

 ---
 title: Boards
 description: Details on supported boards and how to connect to MobiFlight
+ogimage: card-images/boards/mega-2560-pro-mini.png
 toc: false
 weight: 30
 cascade:
   type: docs
 ---

-MobiFlight supports a wide range of different boards as the foundation for connecting [devices](../devices/).
+MobiFlight supports a wide range of different boards as the foundation for connecting [devices](/devices/).

 > [!WARNING]
 > Many boards have similar sounding names.
 Only the ones listed below are supported.
 See the